- How do I transfer to UL Lafayette?

 - The best way to decide if a school is for you is to visit the campus and we want you to schedule your visit to UL Lafayette today!
 Campus tours are offered on a daily basis at 9:00 a.m. and 1:00 p.m.
 Monday through Thursday and at 9:00 a.m. only on Friday.
 Your visit to campus will begin with a walking tour of campus led by a current UL Lafayette student.
 In addition to the tour of campus, you will have the option to tour the residence halls and meet with a faculty member in the area you wish to major.
 To schedule your visit online, click here.
 You can also call 337-482-6495 or (800) 752-6553 or email firstname.lastname@example.org for additional information.

 - The cost estimate for tuition and fees for each semester is available at the Office of the Bursar.

 - You are not new to college, but you are new to UL Lafayette.
 Therefore, special orientations for transfer students are held before fall, spring, and summer terms.
 Orientations include a comprehensive welcome to the university and its resources, as well as opportunities to interact with other transfers and current students.
 You will attend a session with your academic college or school, meet with academic advisors, and register for classes.
 By the end of the day you should be ready for classes to begin.
 Attendance at orientation is mandatory for all new transfer students.
 For more information, the Office of Orientation or call 337-482-1391 or email email@example.com.

-- To graduate with a bachelor's degree, 25 percent of the required credit hours and the last 30 hours must be taken in residence at UL Lafayette.
+- To graduate with a bachelor's degree, 25 percent of the required credit hours must be taken in residence at UL Lafayette.
 A minimum 2.0 GPA is required by the university to graduate.
-Some academic departments may require a higher minimum GPA.
+Some academic departments may require a higher minimum GPA or additional requirements.
 Ask your academic Dean for more information.

-- Lana Rodriguez, Transfer Coordinator, is available to assist you in the transfer process.
+- Lana Rodriguez, is available to assist you in the transfer process.